skranz/skranz.github.com/_posts/2020-07-01-PuzzlingRegressionAnatomy.md

 > "By controlling for `x2`, we essentially subtract the variation that can be linearly explained by `x2` from `y`, i.e. up to an estimation error we subtract `beta2*x2`."

 This interpretation suggests that approach A should work, but that approach fails to get a consistent estimate for `beta1`.
 So is the intuition above wrong?
-Not completely, but the qualification "up to an estimation error" can cause trouble.
-Consider the following code.
+Not completely, but the qualification "up to an estimation error" causes trouble for approach A. Consider the following code.

 ```r